 - CD-22 4.5 to 4.75 inches

 These wicks are engineered specifically for natural waxes.
 They are flat, coreless cotton wick braided with thin paper filaments interwoven to increase the stability of the burn.
-It also improves rigidity compared to standard cotton and paper cored wicks.
-They contain specially treated threads that offer a controlled curling of the wick, making the wicks self-trimming and reduce smoke, soot and mushrooming.
+It also improves rigidity compared to standard cotton and paper-cored wicks.
+They contain specially treated threads that offer controlled curling of the wick, making the wicks self-trimming and reduce smoke, soot, and mushrooms.

 ECO series wicks are designed to reduce smoke and afterglow as seen in paper cored wicks.
 They are all-natural since they are primed with vegetable wax at 161 degrees F rather than paraffin wax.
 They are also cut to the specified length and crimped 20mm diameter by 10 mm tall tab.

 Size recommended diameter (based on the wick being used in a soy wax)